Benignus of Dijon: Life

 No particulars concerning the person and life of Benignus were known at Dijon.
 He may have been a missionary priest from Lyon, martyred at Epagny near Dijon.
 Johann Peter Kirsch says, "For some unknown reason his death is placed in the persecution under Aurelian (270-275)."

-According to Gregory of Tours the common people reverenced his grave, but Gregory's great-grandfather, Saint Gregory, bishop of Langres (507–539/40), wished to put an end to this veneration, because he believed the grave to belong to a heathen.
-However, when he learned through a vision one night that the burial spot (in a large necropolis outside the Roman city) was in fact the previously overlooked grave of the holy martyr Benignus, the bishop had the tomb in which the sarcophagus lay restored, and he built a basilica over it.
+According to Gregory of Tours, the common people reverenced his grave, but Gregory's great-grandfather, Saint Gregory, bishop of Langres (507–539/40), wished to put an end to this veneration, because he believed the grave to belong to a heathen.
+However, when he learned through a vision one night that the burial spot (in a large necropolis outside the Roman city) was in fact the previously overlooked grave of Benignus, the bishop had the tomb in which the sarcophagus lay restored, and he built a basilica over it.

 Saint Benignus' Abbey developed at the site and joined the Cluniac order.
 In the early eleventh century a larger church was built by its abbot William of Volpiano (died 1031).
 The abbey church built by Gregory of Langres was superseded by a Romanesque basilica, which collapsed in 1272 and was replaced by the present Dijon cathedral, dedicated to Benignus, where the shrine survived an earthquake in 1280 and the French Revolution.
 His purported sarcophagus can still be seen in the crypt.